Create Cool Flip Effect With CSS3 3D Rotation For UI Design

 }

-Then, we add decorative styles to the navigation, including changing the text color, adding gradient color to the link button, and positioning it in the proper place.
+Then, we add decorative styles to the navigation.
+This includes changing the text color, adding a gradient to the link button, and positioning it correctly.

 .back .nav {